Oversees all operations

 Chief Lee Plenty Wolf is a man of many dedications.
 He is Spiritual Leader and Chief of the Oglala Lakota from the Pine Ridge, South Dakota Reservation.
 He served as Spiritual leader at the Oceti Sakowin camp at Standing Rock Reservation, to help protect land, people, and resources.
 Lee is also Chief at the Plenty Wolf Sundance in Manderson, South Dakota and Spiritual advisor of the non-profit White Horse Creek Council.
 On top of being a U.S. Army Veteran, Chief Plenty Wolf is also drum keeper for the Plenty Wolf Singers and Special Events Manager of the Boulder Valley Indigenous Peoples Day Parade and Pow Wow.

-Bonita Velez is born and raised in New York.
+Bonita Velez is a born and raised New Yorker.
 She is a graduate of LaGuardia High School for the Performing Arts and holds a Master of Fine Arts in dance.

 As a dancer, Bonita spent most of her career with Joan Miller's Chamber Arts Ballet Company in the role of Principal and Assistant Artistic Director.
 She also worked and performed with Sheila Kaminsky and Dancers, Ballet de Puerto Rico, Rael Lamb, Eleo Pomare, Rod Rodgers and Chuck Davis.

 For many years Bonita was an adjunct lecturer in the dance department of Lehman College of The City University of New York.
-She is currently a certified high school dance teacher for the New York Board of Education and also teaches at Studio for Dance Perfection.
+She is a retired certified high school dance teacher for the New York Board of Education.

 Gabriel Hicks has an extensive education history including a Bachelors in Business/Accounting, an MBA, a Masters of Accounting and Financial Management, and a graduate certificate in Information system Management.
 He currently works as the Chief Accounting Officer for Hick Accounting Service, Inc. where he has been providing tax, accounting, and consulting services to individuals and businesses over the past 9 years.